Enlarged Prostate

 Does having benign prostatic hyperplasia increase the risk of prostate cancer?

-Studies show that having BPH does not raise the chances of developing prostate cancer, but the two conditions often produce similar symptoms.
-As a result, someone with BPH could also have undiagnosed prostate cancer at the same time.
+Studies show that having BPH does not increase the chances of developing prostate cancer.
+However, the two conditions often produce similar symptoms.
+Because of this, someone with BPH may also have undiagnosed prostate cancer at the same time.

-To catch prostate cancer early, it’s recommended that anyone with a prostate undergo annual screenings between the ages of 55 and 69.
-However, individuals at higher risk—such as Black men or those with a family history of prostate cancer—should begin screenings as early as age 40.
+Doctors recommend that anyone with a prostate undergo annual screenings between ages 55 and 69 to catch prostate cancer early.
+However, doctors advise individuals at higher risk—such as Black men or those with a family history of prostate cancer—to begin screenings as early as age 40.

 What causes Benign Prostatic Hyperplasia (BPH)?